GuruComposer/Number_Translator_FULL_STACK/README.md

 # Full Stack Number to English Translator

+### Overview

+This project was built using React.js on the frontend and Django on the backend.

 ### Instructions to Run the Code

 1. Start up a virtual environment using "python -m venv venv"